nickovchinnikov/tts-framework/docs/dev/probems_and_fixes.md

 The ideas behind the model and architecture are mostly the same.
 The training code is completely different, there is a base of dunky11 and the architecture is completely new.

+## Changes

+### pitch_adaptor2 and pitches_stat

+Instead of `pitch_adaptor` that used the `stats.json` (which is unknown) that looks like critical issue for me, I have a new version of `PitchAdaptor` that receive an argument `pitch_range`.

+Inside the `AcousticModule` I have the `pitches_stat`, parameter, it's required for the audio generation and `PitchAdaptor.
+Without the new weights that keep-in-track `pitches_stat``, it's not possible to generate the waveform or mel-spectrogram.

 ## Problems

 ### FIXME: Step param!